SudoDotDog/Brontosaurus/docs/vocabulary.md

 ### Core

 -   Core is a `brontosaurus` module.
--   Core module is core module of the authorization system.
+-   Core module is the core module of the authorization system.

 ## D